gravitational/teleport/rfd/0191-workload-id-config-ux.md

   google.protobuf.Duration ttl = 3;
   // The time that the TTL is reached for this credential. google.protobuf.Timestamp expiry = 4;
+  // The hint configured for this Workload Identity - if any.
+This is provided
+  // to workloads using the SPIFFE Workload API to fetch credentials. string hint = 5;

   // TODO: Is it worth returning the full associated WorkloadIdentity resource? string workload_identity_name = 2;